Water adsorption in silica

 dump dmp all atom 1000 dump.lammpstrj

-Then, let us progressively increase the size of the box in the z-direction, thus forcing the silica to deform and eventually crack.
-To do so, let us make a loop using the jump command.
-At every step of the loop, the box dimension over x will be multiplied by a factor 1.005.
-Here, we use a NVT thermostat because we want to impose a deformation of the volume.
+Let us progressively increase the size of the box in the \(x\) direction, thus forcing the silica to deform and eventually crack.
+To do so, a loop based on the jump command is used.
+At every step of the loop, the box dimension over \(x\) will be multiplied by a scaling factor 1.005.
+Add the following lines into the input.lammps:

 fix nvt1 all nvt temp 300 300 0.1